apache/iotdb/docs/UserGuide/UDF-Library/String-Processing.md

 ### Usage

-The function is used to get the position of the first occurrence of substring substr in target.
-Returns -1 if there are no substr in target.
+The function is used to get the position of the first occurrence of substring `target` in input series.
+Returns -1 if there are no `target` in input.

 **Name:** LENGTH